mukherje2/shape-calculator/README.md

 # shape-calculator
 A shape calculator in HTML, JS and CSS.
-To run clone repo and open HTML file in a browser.
+To run it, clone the repo and open the HTML file in a browser.